-- 4. A document filed electronically shall be in PDF format, preferably in searchable PDF. - 5.
+- 4. A document filed electronically shall be in PDF format.
+The PDF documents must be of the type 'text searchable PDF' rather than 'image-based' PDF. - 5.
 Unsigned letters and written pleadings shall not be accepted.
 Signed documents to be filed electronically shall be generated by scanning the original paper copy.
 Applicants shall keep the original paper copy in their files. - 6.
-The name of a document filed electronically shall be prefixed by the application number, followed by the name of the applicant as spelled in Latin script by the Registry of the Court, and contain an indication of the contents of the document.2.
+The name of a document filed electronically shall be prefixed by the application number, followed by the name of the applicant as spelled in Latin script by the Registry of the Court, and contain an indication of the contents of the document2.